UP-macroecology/Keuth_RedListSDMs_2024/README.md

 my simulation model.
 In the different scripts I tested different niche positions, different niche breadths and different dispersal distances.
 For the dispersal distance I modelled a short dispersal distance and a long dispersal distance with a double exponential kernel.
 For the long dispersal distance I also tested different probabilities for the long dispersal distance.
 The results of the parameter testing can be found in the ReadMe.txt.

 ## 2. Simulations
-As a first step, I simulated the population dynamics of the different species under climate change in the three neutral landscapes.
+As a first step for the study, I simulated the population dynamics of the different species under climate change in the three neutral landscapes.

 *Script:* 01_CreateLandscape.R